FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 With the Mayor’s permission and prior to proceeding with the agenda, the Council extended

-its sympathy to the following:---
+its sympathy to the following:
+---
 2

  Councillor Eddie Ryan on the recent passing of his sister, Mary Hyland, Beechwood Grove,